shnarazk/splr/README.md

 Splr-0.10.1 adopts the following features by default:

-- Learning-rate based var rewarding and clause rewarding[1]
+- Learning-rate based var rewarding and clause rewarding[3]
-- Reason-side var rewarding[1]
+- Reason-side var rewarding[3]
+- chronological backtrack and non-chronological backtrack[4]
+- clause vivification[5]
 - dynamic restart blocking based on the number of remaining vars[2]
-- dynamic restart based on average LBDs of learnt clauses[3]
+- dynamic restart based on average LBDs of learnt clauses[1]
-- clause elimination and subsumption as pre-processor and in-processor[4]
+- clause elimination and subsumption as pre-processor and in-processor
-- stabilization based on Luby series, or LubyStabilization
+- stabilization based on Luby series, or _Luby Stabilization_
-- chronological backtrack and non-chronological backtrack
-- clause vivification
 - re-phase the best phases

 As shown in the blow, Splr calls in-processor very frequently.